moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

 .. _UCD APM 285: http://manuals.ucdavis.edu/apm/285.htm

 For the time period of July 1, 2015 to June 30, 2016 [#]_.
 I detail below the activities that have contributed to each of the above three topics.
-Due to my activities being different than research faculty[how about "as some of these actions differ from that of research faculty"?], I have included hyperlinks to the results of my work.
+As some of these actions differ from that of research faculty, I have included hyperlinks to the results of my work.
 Please follow them if you have further interest.

 .. [#]  Note that I officially started on September 21st, 2015 but particpated